Mirror mirror on the wall who's the fairest of them all?Snow White and the Seven Dwarfs

 ― Margaret Atwood, The Edible Woman

 Body Dysmorphia not only affects adults, but children and adolescents are also victims of it.
-Research also suggests BDD (Body dysmorphic disorder (BDD) is a mental illness where one...
-More) starts at an adolescent age.
+Research also suggests BDD (body dysmorphic disorder) starts at an adolescent age.
 Anorexia and bulimia nervosa, do overlap body dysmorphia, usually onset during the early adolescent age.
 The period of adolescence is the most intense period of body and hormonal changes causing stress, anxiety and confusion.
 Eating disorders are a defensive coping mechanism for most children who are dealing with hormonal changes, bullying, abuse, anxiety and even stress arising from day to day situations.
 It is horrifying to discern that children as young as five are worried about their weight.

 - Overcoming negative body image is a slow and painful process.